 Medicare Extra Help will contribute to paying the cost of your Part D premiums, deductibles, copayments, and coinsurances.
 Also, Extra Help waives late enrollment penalty fees.

-In 2022, you won’t pay more than $3.95 for generic medications and $9.85 for brand-name prescriptions when you have Extra Help.
+In 2023, you won’t pay more than $4.15 for generic medications and $10.35 for brand-name prescriptions when you have Extra Help.

 Extra Help waives the coverage gap for beneficiaries who otherwise fall into the Medicare donut hole.
 It’s estimated that Extra Help saves beneficiaries a little over $5,000 annually.

-What Happens When I Start Receiving Extra Help?
+What happens when I start receiving Extra Help?

 You can expect lower premiums, deductibles, coinsurances, and copayments.
-You’ll need to complete a review of eligibility periodically to ensure your benefits to income ratio is accurate.
+You’ll need to complete a review of eligibility periodically to ensure your benefits-to-income ratio is accurate.

 Remember to compare Part D plans each year to ensure your policy continues to provide you with the most value.

-What Happens if I No Longer Qualify for Extra Help?
+What happens if I no longer qualify for Extra Help?

-For those that miss the Annual Enrollment Period, you may be able to change plans during the Open Enrollment Period for Medicare Advantage.
+For those who miss the Annual Enrollment Period, you may be able to change plans during the Open Enrollment Period for Medicare Advantage.
 Be sure to choose the policy that saves you the most annually.

 Sometimes, mail-order prescriptions can help lower your out-of-pocket costs.